-I find that most of us start a side hustle for one of three reasons.
-Either we want to earn extra income, pursue a passion or start a business in a low-risk way.
+Most of us start a side hustle for one of three reasons.
+Either we want to earn extra income, pursue a passion, or create a business in a low-risk way.
 Which one sounds more like you?
 What is YOUR why?

 Here are some ideas:

-- Starting a blog and monetizing it through ads or affiliate marketing.
+- Start a blog and monetize it through ads or affiliate marketing.

-- Taking the skills from your day job and offering it as a service to a different market.
+- Take the skills from your day job and offer those services in a different market.

 3. Make time to work on your side hustle.